defold/doc/docs/en/manuals/extensions-best-practices.md

 ### Standard Template Libraries - STL

-Since the Defold engine doesn't use any STL code, except for some algorithms and math (std::sort, std::upper_bound etc), it may work for you to use STL in your extension.
+Since the Defold engine doesn't use any STL code, except for some algorithms and math (`std::sort`, `std::upper_bound` etc), it may work for you to use STL in your extension.

 Again, bear in mind that ABI incompatibilites may hinder you when using your extension in conjunction with other extensions or 3rd party libraries.